go-spatial/tegola/README.md

 - [x] Support for PostGIS data provider.

 ## Running Tegola
-1. Download the appropriate binary of tegola for your platoform via the [release page](https://github.com/terranodo/tegola/releases).
+1. Download the appropriate binary of tegola for your platform via the [release page](https://github.com/terranodo/tegola/releases).
 2. Setup your config file and run.
 Tegola expects a `config.toml` to be in the same directory as the binary.
 You can set a different location for the `config.toml` using a command flag:

 ```